ihh/bracery/README.md

 [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).

 Bracery was designed for asynchronous applications where the Tracery client is decoupled from the symbol definition store.
+However, Bracery also works just fine as a synchronous library, like Tracery (this is the default when running from the command-line, or using the node API).
 Expansion of Bracery expressions occurs using promises, which may e.g. involve database queries or calls to web services.

-However, Bracery also works just fine as a synchronous library, like Tracery (this is the default when running from the command-line, or using the node API).
+In plain English, the Tracery definitions file can live on a server somewhere far away.
+This means it can potentially be very big, or continually updated.

 # Usage